 Last summer, in Eastern Tibet I took 1260 photos!
 It’s hard to recall how different photography was back in the old days.
 One took a photo with no idea what it might look like or whether the exposure was right, and then had to wait till you were back home to develop and see the photos.
 That is, after you set up a slide projector and screen!
 Well, I am so happy with the photos I have, but so wish I had more.

 To top this off, when I returned to Tibet two years later in 1988, I did not even have a camera, and didn’t take one photo!
-I was traveling with another boyfriend, Blake, and at the very start of our trip we had been drugged and robbed on a bus going from Ko Samet to Bangkok.
+I was traveling with a friend, and at the very start of our trip we had been drugged and robbed on a bus going from Ko Samet to Bangkok.
 They took all our money, my camera, but left us our passports.
 We were able to continue our trip undaunted and got our travelers cheques back, flew to Kathmandu, and soon after flew from there to Tibet for a few weeks.
-Blake thankfully did take some photos and there is one of me!
+My friend thankfully did take some photos, and there is one photo of me on the plateau.

 I wrote in my journal: